AMH Wound Care Center Honored With Distinction

 Don't miss our top stories and need-to-know news everyday in your inbox.

-There were 511 ceners eligible for the Center of Distinction award in 2013, andonly 157 achieved the honor.

-The Wound Care Center is a member of Healogics, a network of more than 550 centers, which provides access to benchmarking data and proven experience treating more than two million chronic wounds.
-Since 2005, the AMH Wound Care Center has offered highly specialized wound care to patients suffering from diabetic ulcers, pressure ulcers, infections and other chronic wounds which would not have healed in a reasonable amount of time.
-Advanced treatments include hyperbaric oxygen therapy, negative pressure wound therapy, bio-engineered skin substitutes, biological biosynthetic dressings and growth factor therapies.
+The Wound Care Center is a member of Healogics, a network of more than 500 centers, which provides access to benchmarking data and proven experience treating more than two million chronic wounds.
+In the AMH Wound Center, more than 500 patients in the community were provided specialized treatment for chronic and non-healing wound in 2012.

-"We're honored," said Dr. Valinda Allen, medical director for the AMH Wound Care Center.
-"It's a privilege to be part of a great collaborative effort between the hospital, physicians and Healogics.
-Together, we are able to heal patients in our community, getting them back to living happy, healthy lives."
+“We’re honored,” said Dr. Valinda Allen, medical director for the Wound Care Center.
+“It’s a privilege to be part of a great collaborative effort between the hospital, physicians and Healogics.
+Together, we are able to heal patients in our community, getting them to get back to living happy and healthy lives.”

-Headquartered in Jacksonville, Fla., Healogics is the nation's largest provider of advanced wound care services.
-Healogics and its affiliated companies manage more than 550 wound care centers in the United States and see nearly 250,000 patients per year through a connected network of centers, partner hospitals, academic medical centers, patients and families.
-Leveraging its scale and experience, Healogics utilizes an evidence-based systematic approach to chronic wound healing in treating an underserved and growing patient population.
-For more information or to find a Wound Care Center near you, please visit www.healogics.com.
+Headquarted in Jacksonville, Fla., Healogics is the nation’s largest provider of advanced wound care services.
+Healogics and its affiliated companies manage more than 500 wound care center in the United States and see nearly 200,000 patients per year through a connected network of centers, partner hospitals, academic medical centers, patients and families.

-Alton Memorial Hospital’s Wound Care Center recently celebrated another Center of Distinction Award.
-The staff includes, front row left to right, Dennis Hutchison, program director; Dr. Olusegun Coker, panel physician; Dr. Valinda Allen, medical director; Dr. Rafael De La Cruz, panel physician; Deanna Eberts, Healogics senior vice president; back row left to right, Kathy Kliefoth, nurse; Kathy Ridenhour, nurse; Bernice Smith, nurse; Kelly Skelton, nurse; Erica Brown, clinical coordinator; Tammy Miller, executive assistant; Tonya Ballard, hyperbaric medicine tech.
-Not pictured are Dr. Jacob Lamb, panel physician; Dr. Krista Nelson, panel physician; and Dr. Chris Aldridge, panel physician.
+Alton Memorial Hospital’s Center for Wound Care and Hyperbaric Medicine received the 2012 Center of Distinction Award on March 19 from its parent company, Healogics Inc. Front row left to right from the Wound Care Center are Mike Foster, hyperbaric oxygen tech; Kathy Kliefoth, RN; Tami Miller, office manager; Dr. Valinda Allen, medical director; Kelly Skelton, RN; and Tonya Ballard, safety director/certified hyperbaric oxygen tech.
+In the back are Rusty Ingram, director of Business Development at AMH; Dave Gislason, program director of the Wound Care Center; Dan Greenlee, senior vice president of Healogics; Deanna Eberts, area vice president of Healogics; AMH President Dave Braasch; Patti Kain, RN, BSN, clinical coordinator of the Wound Care Center; Debbie Turpin, chief nurse executive of AMH; Dr. Chris Aldridge, surgeon, a panel physician for the Wound Care Center; and Brad Goacher, director of Finance at AMH.

 More like this: